-Some multi-plot sites will give you the freedom to commission the home you want, some may come with designs and / or developers pre-agreed.
+Some multi-plot sites will give you the freedom to commission the home you want similar to self building, some may come with designs and / or developers pre-agreed.
 These sites use Design Codes and often Plot Passports to establish what can be built on each plot.

-You work with others to acquire a site to split up into plots, then organise the design and construction of your own home.
+Here you work with others to acquire a site to split up into plots, then organise the design and construction of your own home.
 This will usually be supported by an enabler such as a specialist developer or housing association.